-The best photography I have done with it has been in the Yorkshire Dales and the Cote d’Azur where you can see the quality of the lens and camera combination, producing both good still and video shots.
+The best photography I have done with it has been in the Yorkshire Dale, Cote d’Azur and Croatia where you can see the quality of the lens and camera combination, producing both good still and video shots.

 I took the camera to a few more European destinations since and again the images and video I was getting were good.